VHarmony/Flexbox-Navbar/README.md

 - [Download](#Download)

 ## Description
-The project is a Flexbox Navigation Bar built with HTML and CSS
+The project is a Flexbox Navigation Bar built with HTML and CSS.
+The project is aimed at understanding the CSS 'flex' dispaly feature.

 ## How to Use
 To clone and run this project locally, you need Git and any code editor installed on your computer.